 - Body of the text: consists of the body of the manuscript itself;

-The structure of the manuscript in the categories research and review is: Introduction, Objective, Methods, Results, Discussion and Conclusion (for quantitative research) or final considerations (qualitative research); all captions should be highlighted in bold in the text.
+The structure of the manuscript in the categories research and review is: Introduction, Objective, Methods, Results, Discussion and Conclusions (for quantitative research) or Final Considerations (qualitative research); all captions should be highlighted in bold in the text.

-Figures, tables and charts should be presented in the body of the manuscript.
+Figures, tables and charts must be presented in the body of the manuscript.
 Abbreviations must be inserted in full in a footnote to the table and / or figure.

 Illustrations (tables, pictures and figures, such as photographs, drawings, graphs, etc.) shall be consecutively numbered with Arabic numerals in the order in which they are inserted in the text and shall not exceed five.

-Whatever the type of illustration, its identification appears in the upper part, preceded by the designative word (table, figure, picture) followed by the order number of its occurrence in the text, in Arabic numerals, indent and its title (E.g., Table 1 – title).
+The identification of tables and tables must be at the top and for figures, at the bottom, by the order number of their occurrence in the text, in Arabic numerals, indent and their title (E.g., Table 1 – title).
 After the illustration, at the bottom, insert the caption, notes and other information necessary for your understanding, if any (see: ABNT (Brazilian Association of Technical Standards) NBR 14724/2011 – Information and documentation – Academic work – Presentation).
 The source consulted should be included below the images only if it is secondary data.
-Abbreviations should be reported in note below the figure.

 Subheadings of the method and discussion should be highlighted in bold as recommended by the checklist.